All Episodes

 I mean, the Clintons had the McDougalls.

-It's not just an ENFL.
+It's not just in the NFL.

 Politicians have fall guys.

-And the Clintons have so many fall guys, you have to say they have fall gangs.
+And the Clintons have so many fall guys.

 There's all kinds of people that take the fall for the Clintons.

-Anyway, open line Friday tomorrow, ladies and gentlemen.
+Anyway, Open Line Friday tomorrow, ladies and gentlemen.